Peace of mind for all the family

 Anyone dying without a valid Will dies 'Intestate' causing upset and stress for many families who then have to wait for years before they receive their entitled inheritances.

 Important Note: Wills should always reflect current circumstances and be updated whenever significant changes occur e.g. marriage or divorce, birth of children, moving house, cohabiting, leaving UK and many more.

 It is also worth noting that Wills are negated by marriage but not by divorce.

 Examples of challenges faced if no Will exists:

-- Rules of Intestacy apply resulting in a special court to makes all estate decisions
+- Rules of Intestacy apply, thereby resulting in a special court making all decisions

 - The Court of Protection will decide who should be legal Guardians to minors